V3 (group)

-V3, also known, called, and referred to as V Three, are an African-American all-female sister Christian R&B and urban contemporary gospel music trio, who primarily plays contemporary R&B songs.
+V3, also known as V Three, are an African-American all-female sister Christian R&B and urban contemporary gospel music trio, who primarily play contemporary R&B songs.
 They come from Atlanta, Georgia, where the group started making music in 2006.
-The group have released a studio album, V3.
-This album was their breakthrough release upon the Billboard magazine charts.
+They have released a studio album, V3.
+This album was their breakthrough release on the Billboard magazine charts.

 Background

 The all-female African-American sisters' group are from Atlanta, Georgia, where they formed in 2006.
 They are from oldest to youngest, LaToya Kathleen Vinson, Sacha Jo Vinson, and Shelley Dionne Vinson-Bullock.
 Their parents are Thomas and Dr. Carolyn Vinson, who are the pastors of High Point Christian Tabernacle located in the city of Smyrna, Georgia.

 Music history

-The group started in 2006, with their first studio album, V3, that was released on August 1, 2006, from EMI Gospel.
-This album was their breakthrough release upon the Billboard magazine Gospel Albums chart, where it peaked at No. 39.
-Their second album, titled "Alive", was released on November 14, 2016.
+The group started in 2006, with their first studio album, V3, released on August 1, 2006, from EMI Gospel.
+The album peaked at number 39 on the Billboard magazine Gospel Albums chart.
+Their second album, Alive, was released on November 14, 2016.